Radial Shockwave Therapy

 Shockwave therapy is a non-invasive treatment treatment with very few side effects or complications:

 May prevent a need to have surgery

 Short treatment sessions lasting just 10-20 minutes

 * National Institute of Clinical Excellence (NICE) Guidelines IPG376, IPG313, IPG312, IPG311, and IPG21.

 There are very few disadvantages or side effects to treatment, however some of these may include:

 Discomfort during treatment, however intensity of treatment is moderated for each client to minimise.

 Pain or discomfort for a few days following treatment due to the body’s inflammatory response.

-Results are cumulative and can take 8-12 weeks to obtain full effect.
+Results are cumulative and can take four to six weeks to obtain full effect.

 Treatment may not always be successful, and in this case surgery or referral may be an option.